jdk3410/resume/README.md

 - ~~[X] Since we will switch to using certbot from a GitHub action, need to change Dockerfile, docker.yml, and schedule container renewal~~
 - [ ] Document setup
 - ~~[ ] Restart old version if deploy fails~~
-- [ ] Check if dev deploy worked before deploy to master, if so auto pull from dev
 - ~~[ ] Push certbot out another month, handle conditions where certbot autorenew doesn't complete~~

  Future Improvements: